BhumipatNgamphueak/Mobile_Robot/README.md

 Implement an Extended Kalman Filter to fuse wheel odometry and IMU measurements, obtaining a filtered odometry estimate with reduced drift compared to raw wheel encoder dead-reckoning.

 #### Description
 Wheel odometry is computed from `/joint_states` and fused with IMU measurements from `/imu` using the 5-state EKF described in §2.2.
-The filter estimates robot pose by combining a differential-drive motion model with probabilistic updates from the gyroscope, forward accelerometer, and centripetal acceleration.
+The filter estimates robot pose by combining a differential-drive motion model with probabilistic updates from the gyroscope and forward accelerometer.
 The filtered trajectory is compared against the baseline dead-reckoning result.

 #### Trajectory Plots — All Methods per Sequence